Experience is what you get when you didn’t get what you wanted.

 Also it turns out, for some reason, that publishing a book often promotes the author in their own eyes from a conventional consultant to a guru — with obvious (multifold) implications on the rates.

 2. Ask them about their startup.What problem was it solving and for whom?
 How far did they make it?
 (The rule of thumb here is simply “the farther — the better”).
 How many active users did they have?
 Did they raise the seed round?
 How about Series A?
 The most important: what do they think stopped it from being an ultimate success?
 You are looking for honest, clear and coherent answers, which will give you an impression that they learned on their own mistakes and can prevent you from repeating them.

 3. Tell them about your startup.A good consultant will firstly ask you a few questions to clarify the overall picture — and then he or she will tell you something new about your business.
 They need to give you a glimpse to the riches of their expertise at the very beginning.
 True experts are never afraid of doing this.
 However, don’t try to extract too much of a free advice.
 At the end of the day, this sales process is mutual — and you need to be a good client yourself to be able to hire a good consultant.

 So you finally did it.
 You’ve done your homework, conducted a dozen of interviews — and at the end of the day you signed a contract with the world’s best startup consultancy (from the price/quality perspective, of course).
 Now what’s next?

 As consultants become part of your startup, the first thing you need to know is when you can count on them and when you’re on your own.

 This is precisely the topic of my next article 😉

 Looking for advice?
-Hire a dedicated team to outsource your next big project to.
+Hire a dedicated team of software developers to outsource your next big project to.
 We independently verify the skills of every professional.
 Each team includes an experienced consultant, whose hours are not billed.